As the Java Service Wrapper parses its configuration file, in most cases, it will ignore all

 to create platform specific configurations or optionally override existing property values.

-In some cases however, an include file is required for propper operation of an application.
+In some cases, however, an include file is required for proper operation of an application.

 Starting with Wrapper version 3.5.5, it is possible to specify a required include, which